Mobile Deposit FAQs

 A4.)
 You may deposit to checking or savings accounts on which you are an authorized owner/signer that are enrolled in Online Banking.

 Q5.)
 How do I access and enroll in Mobile Deposit?

 A5.)
-For users who haven't downloaded the app, you must first download the Mobile App from the iPhone App Store or the Android Google Play Store.
-If you do not have an Online or Mobile Banking account, click here or visit any of our branches.
+For users who haven't downloaded the app, you must first download the KeysBank Mobile App from the iPhone App Store or the Android Google Play Store.
+If you do not have an Online or Mobile Banking account, enroll now or visit any of our branches.
 Once you have downloaded the app, Mobile Deposit will be available and ready for use.
 You will find it in the main menu under “Deposits” or at the bottom of your screen, select “Deposits”.